 Tina Koyuki Whitley has dedicated her life to music education and performance, and loves sharing music with everyone she meets!
 She has a B.A. in classical piano performance and 16 years of teaching experience.
 She is an active member of the Music Teachers Association of California and regularly has her students participating in Certificate of Merit, competitions, and recitals.
 Tina also does music direction and performances in the fields of sacred music, musical theater (regional), and ensemble accompaniment.

-Born into a musical family, Ms. Andrea’s early influences ranged from The Beatles and No Doubt to Broadway musicals and Mariachi.
-In her early teens her father formed a family band which started her career as a working singer.
-In school she took advantage of every opportunity to sing whether it was jazz band, choir or musicals.
+Born into a musical family, Andrea’s early influences ranged from The Beatles and No Doubt to Broadway musicals and mariachi.
+In her early teens her father started a family band which started her career as a working singer.
+In school she took advantage of every opportunity to sing whether it be jazz band, choir or musicals.
 She completed her education at the prestigious American Musical and Dramatic Academy in Hollywood, where she honed her singing, acting, and dancing skills.

-Ms. Andrea has shared the stage with many notable all star musicians such as: Brent Woods (Vince Neil), Brian Tichy (Whitesnake), Chas West (Foreigner), and Stephen LeBlanc (Jason Bonham’s Led Zeppelin Experience) to name a few.
+Andrea has shared the stage with many notable all-star performers and musicians such as; Biz Markie, DJ Richard Blade, Doug Wayne (Andy Grammer Band)Gunnar Nelson (Nelson & Ricky Nelson Remembered, Christmas with the Nelsons), Mark McGrath (Sugar Ray), Thomas Anders (Modern Talking), Tony Snow (Dramarama), and Vince Neil (Motley Crue), to name a few.
 Today you can see her doing what she loves throughout Southern California and Nevada, performing with groups such as 80′s tribute band Pop Gun Rerun, and the current incarnation of her family band, Funk’d Martini.